LokiTechnologies/EqualAreaCartogram/README.md

 4. Iterate 3. until all bins only have 1 point in them.
 This will lead to a matrix that is something like the image below
 ![Post-Shunt Grid](https://raw.githubusercontent.com/rishsriv/equalareacartogram/master/demo_images/grid_post_shunt.png "Post-Shunt Grid")

-5. Convert the matrix obtained from point 4 into an SVG with hexagon polygons
+5. Convert the matrix obtained from point 4 into an SVG with hexagon polygons.
+The algorithm is based on
 ![Hex Map](./demo_images/map.svg)

+### Input
+The input file can be any of the following formats:
+- CSV/Excel*
+- SHP
+- GeoJSON
+- KML

+\*if a csv or excel file is used as input, the latitude and longitude of each area must be defined.
+If you do not know what the latitude and longitude of each area are, use this handy [Google Spreadsheets tool](https://chrome.google.com/webstore/detail/geocode-cells/pkocmaboheckpkcbnnlghnfccjjikmfc?hl=en) and export the end result as a CSV.